 How to Claim Compensation from Jet2

-It’s crucial to understand how to claim the compensation you’re eligible for under EU Regulation 261/2004.
-Here’s how to do it:
+It’s essential to know how to request the compensation you’re entitled to under EU Regulation 261/2004.
+Here’s the process:

-- Fill in our form.
-You’ll need to provide details like your flight number, date, and what went wrong.
+- Complete this form.
+You’ll need to provide details such as your flight number, date, and the problem you faced.

 - Let our experts help you.
 Once you submit the form, our team will take over.
-We are well-versed in the EU laws well and will do our best to obtain your rightful compensation.
-You only incur a fee if we win your case.
+We know the EU laws comprehensively and will do our best to secure your compensation.
+You are only charged if we win your case.

-Keep in mind that you’re entitled as a passenger to claim compensation for a delayed or cancelled flight.
-No matter whether your flight was delayed because of operational reasons or mechanical problems, if it was not caused by extraordinary circumstances such as inclement weather or air traffic control decisions, you have a right to compensation.
+Don’t forget that it is your right as a passenger to claim compensation for a delayed or cancelled flight.
+Regardless of whether your flight was delayed because of operational reasons or technical issues, if it was not caused by extraordinary circumstances like severe weather or air traffic control decisions, you qualify for compensation.

 Which Jet2 Flights are Covered by EU261?

 The air passenger protection regulations of the European Union have a wide-ranging scope.
-They apply to all flights departing from an airport in an EU member state and to all flights arriving at an airport in an EU member state provided the airline is based in the EU.
+They apply to any flight taking off from a European Union member state airport and every flight landing at an airport within an EU country provided the airline is based in the EU.

 Itinerary | Covered by EU 261 |